-The current standards and standardization process is then comprehensively examined and eleven enabling technologies are listed.
+The current standards and standardisation process is then comprehensively examined and eleven enabling technologies are listed.
 The current and future applications of these technologies are investigated and linked to standards committees.
-The key relationships between emerging technologies and standardization are addressed and links are provided to published standards and current standardization activities.
+The key relationships between emerging technologies and standardisation are addressed and links are provided to published standards and current standardisation activities.

-Finally, this document maps the standardization activities of the European standards setting organizations, the International Organization for Standardization, and the International Electrotechnical Commission with respect to NSAI's National Mirror Committees.
+Finally, this document maps the standardisation activities of the European standards setting organisations, the International Organization for Standardization, and the International Electrotechnical Commission with respect to NSAI's National Mirror Committees.